khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 The disagreement among my \textit{Ummah} is a mercy.
 \end{mdframed}

-i. _Lā aṣla lahu_ ([Baseless]{style="font-variant:small-caps;"}).
+_Lā aṣla lahu_ ([Baseless]{style="font-variant:small-caps;"}).
 The _Muḥaddithīn_ have tried to find an _isnād_ for it but have not found one, to the extent that al-Suyūṭī said in his _al-Jāmiʿ al-Ṣaghīr_, “Perhaps it was collected in one of the books of the _ḥuffāẓ_ which did not reach us”!

 This suggestion is very far-fetched, since it would mean that some of the sayings of the Prophet \pbuh have been lost to the _Ummah_ forever, something which is not permissible for a Muslim to believe.

 Al-Manāwī quoted al-Subkī as saying, “It (i.e. the saying) is unknown to the _Muḥaddithīn_ and I cannot find any _isnād_ for it, whether _ṣaḥīḥ_, _daʿīf_, or _mawḍūʿ_,” and this was endorsed by Shaykh Zakariyyah al-Anṣārī in his notes on _Tafsīr al-Bayḍāwī_ (92/2).

-    Further, the meaning of this _ḥadīth_ is also incorrect as shown by the verifying scholars, hence Ibn Ḥazm says in _al-Iḥkām fī Uṣūl al-Aḥkām_ (5/64) after indicating that it is not a _ḥadīth_, “This is one of the most incorrect sayings possible, since if _ikhtilāf_ were a mercy, then agreement would be a punishment, something which no Muslim would say, because there can only be agreement or disagreement, and there can only be mercy or punishment.”
+Further, the meaning of this _ḥadīth_ is also incorrect as shown by the verifying scholars, hence Ibn Ḥazm says in _al-Iḥkām fī Uṣūl al-Aḥkām_ (5/64) after indicating that it is not a _ḥadīth_,

+> This is one of the most incorrect sayings possible, since if _ikhtilāf_ were a mercy, then agreement would be a punishment, something which no Muslim would say, because there can only be agreement or disagreement, and there can only be mercy or punishment.

 ...

-ii.
 It [contradicts]{style="font-variant:small-caps;"} the Quran, which condemns _ikhtilāf_ in many places.

 \begin{mdframed}[style=narration, frametitle={Narration \#58}]
 My Companions are like the stars: whichever of them you follow, you will be rightly-guided.